adarshhegde43/my-search-engine/README.rst

   * But there are no locks
   * So it's possible for writes to overlap between processes

-* Maybe thread-safe?

-  * Pretty much everything is on an instance
-  * But I haven't tested it extensively with threading

 * No support for deleting documents

   * If an existing document changes or gets deleted, stale data will be left in the index
-  * A workaround would be blowing away the index directory, moving the docs out and reindexing them :/

 * Only n-grams are supported